jtanderson/kayako-equipment-tracker/README.md

 Using phpMyadmin, command-line, or whatever, enter your API Key, Secret Key, and SWIFT URL (just the main URL of the Kayako Server into the "Value" field of the appropriate setting on the TB_APISetting table).
 This should later be integrated into the install script.
-One must log into the system and be validated by the Kayako server at least once to be able to log in without proper Kayako API settings.
+One must log into the system and be validated by the Kayako server at least once to be able to log in without proper Kayako API settings.G

 Notes
 -----